SwaprHQ/swapr-dapp/CONTRIBUTING.md

 # Coding Standards

-At DXdao, everyone thrives to write high-quality code.
+At Swapr, everyone thrives to write high-quality code.
 And such as every Contributor should follow _best practices_ to achieve their goals.

 ## Code Indentation